In conversation with founder of Calm app, Michael Acton Smith

-I was a traditional entrepreneur, not sleeping, not eating, and working many hours.
-I was not looking after my mental health.
+Before Calm, I was a traditional entrepreneur—not sleeping, not eating, and working too many hours.
+I definitely was not looking after my mental health.

 How much purposeful thinking did you put around mental health?

-When starting in 2013, ‘mental health’ wasn’t a phrase that people were comfortable using.
-The stigma was so much greater.
-A few years ago, one of our investors actually advised us not to use the term for fear of associating the brand with someone that he felt was not particularly positive.
+Back in 2013 [when Michael founded Calm], ‘mental health’ wasn’t a phrase that people were comfortable using.
+The stigma was so much greater than it is today.
+In fact, a few years ago, one of our investors actually advised us not to use the term at all—for fear of negative connotations.

 How does mental health get treated in your company?
 Tell us about the mental health policies at Calm.